-The Practice Guide articulates the profession’s values and the principles of medical practice; provides assistance to the profession in determining its specific duties and the reasons for those duties; and organizes the existing policies of the College within a principled framework.
+The Practice Guide outlines the profession’s values and principles of medical practice.
+It provides assistance to the profession in determining its specific duties and the reasons for those duties.
+It also organizes our existing policies within a principled framework.

-College Policies outline more specific guidance on issues and are grounded in the values, principles and duties of medical professionalism articulated in the Practice Guide.
+College Policies provide more specific guidance on issues, grounded in the values, principles and duties of medical professionalism.
 They also reflect relevant legal requirements found in legislation, regulation and by-laws.
-See sidebar for the twelve most accessed policies.

-Dialogue magazine will cross your desk four times each year, bringing you policy and regulatory updates that affect the practice of medicine.
+Dialogue magazine will cross your desk four times a year, bringing you policy and regulatory updates that affect the practice of medicine.

-The Public Register includes your name and details about your qualifications, practice location, registration history, hospital(s) where you have privileges, and other information that the College is mandated to collect and make available to the public.
+The Find a Doctor database includes your name and details about your qualifications, practice location, registration history, hospital(s) privileges, and other information the CPSO is mandated to collect and make available to the public.

 College members are permitted to establish a professional incorporation and practice medicine through their corporation.
-Applications forms and further information are available under Incorporation Issuance and Renewal.
+Application forms and further information are available under Incorporation Issuance and Renewal.

-All physicians in Ontario are required to participate in Continuing Professional Development that includes a self-assessment component and that meets the requirements for CPD set by the Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC).
-Each year, physicians are required to provide to the College proof of their participation in a CPD program offered by the RCPSC; CFPC; or an alternative CPD program that has been approved by the College.
+All physicians in Ontario are required to participate in Continuing Professional Development (CPD), which includes a self-assessment component and meets the requirements set by the Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC).
+Each year, the CPSO requires physicians to provide proof of their participation in a CPD program offered by the RCPSC; CFPC; or an alternative approved program.

-Our physician and facility assessment programs have reviewed more than 10,000 physicians during the past 30 years and have precipitated improvements to individual behaviours and practices.
-Our goal is to assess every physician every 10 years.
-If you intend to perform procedures at an out-of-hopsital premises, you must notify the College using this online form.
+Our physician and facility assessment programs reviewed more than 10,000 physicians during the past 30 years, leading to improvements to individual behaviours and practices.
+If you intend to perform procedures at an out-of-hospital premises, you must notify the College.